Rita de Acosta Lydig: Personal life

 Rita de Acosta was married twice.
-Her first marriage was on January 3, 1895 when the 20-year-old became the first wife of multimillionaire William Earl Dodge Stokes (1852–1926), who built The Ansonia on Manhattan's Upper West Side.
+Her first marriage was on January 3, 1895, when the 20-year-old became the first wife of multimillionaire William Earl Dodge Stokes (1852–1926), who built The Ansonia on Manhattan's Upper West Side.
 The marriage was unhappy, reportedly due to Stokes's temper and physical cruelty, and when it was dissolved by divorce in 1900, she received a settlement of nearly two million dollars, a record for the time.
 In February 1922, she testified in court against Stokes, then going through an acrimonious divorce from his second wife, stating that he used to beat her during their marriage.
 Before their divorce, they lived at 262 West 72nd Street and became the parents of one son, William Earl Dodge Stokes Jr. (1896–1982).

 In 1902, she married Major Philip Mesier Lydig, a wealthy and socially prominent retired officer in the United States Army, in Grace Church chantry by the Rev. William R. Houghton.
 She was given away by her brother Ricardo, her sister Aida was her maid of honor and William Astor Chanler was Lydig's best man.
 In 1913, she sold her art collection, which included pieces by Sandro Botticelli.
 They separated in 1914 and divorced in 1919.

 In 1921, Lydig announced her engagement to Reverend Percy Stickney Grant (1860–1927), rector of the Church of the Ascension.
 Their wedding plans were broken off in 1924 when Bishop William Manning refused to authorize the marriage, citing Lydig being a divorcée with two living former husbands.
 Rev. Grant died shortly afterwards, leaving his personal fortune to the woman he had hoped to marry, and Lydig spent large sums of money on fashion, art, furniture, and other objects to overcome her grief.
 Heavily in debt, she was forced to sell her Washington Square home and its contents, and she was declared bankrupt.

-Lydig died of pernicious anaemia at the Gotham Hotel on October 27, 1929 at the age of 54.
-She was buried with her mother and sister Mercedes at Trinity Church Cemetery in lower Manhattan, New York City.
+Lydig died of pernicious anaemia at the Gotham Hotel on October 27, 1929, at the age of 54.
+She was buried with her mother and, later, her sister Mercedes at Trinity Church Cemetery in lower Manhattan, New York City.